als-computing/splash-client/docs/Compounds.md

 Compounds are a specific type of page.
 Splash will support others.

-For viewing a list of compounds, click on the Compounds link in the home page of Splash.
+In order to view a list of compounds, click on the Compounds link in the home page of Splash.

 [Documentation](/List_Pages.html) about viewing a list of pages.